vtex-apps/external-seller-example/docs/README.md

 Feel free to contribute to this repo in case of identifying any problems or having suggestions to improve it! :rocket:

+## Routes
+There are some routes that need to be implemented on the seller integration, in order for the marketplace to be able to communicate with the external services from the seller.
+For each route, there is a handler that is responsible for using the External Seller client to establish the communication with the external API.

+Besides that, some routes were implemented to perform the other way communication, from the seller to the marketplace; an external seller integration has a two way communication.
+You can check in [this documentation](https://developers.vtex.com/vtex-developer-docs/docs/external-seller-integration-connector) the target of each request that can happen.

 ## Handlers